-We reached the average conversion cost of $14, while the best combination cost just $8 per conversion.
+We reached an average conversion cost of $14, while the best combination cost just $8 per conversion.

 Dynamic creatives with video and standard video ads

-Unfortunately, video ads with dynamic creatives failed to repeat this success, and the resulting cost per conversion equaled $75.
+Unfortunately, video ads with dynamic creatives failed to repeat this success, and the resulting cost per conversion was $75.

-Proper analysis of results relies upon giving credit to the combination of the following factors: targeting settings (audience, age, location) and creative.
+Proper analysis of the results relies upon giving credit to the combination of the following factors: targeting settings (audience, age, location) and creatives.